 Free Printable: Low Carb & Keto Food List

-Why You’ll Love This Keto Breakfast Casserole Recipe
+Why You Need My Keto Breakfast Casserole Recipe

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for keto egg casserole, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my easy keto breakfast casserole recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

-- Meat – I used breakfast sausage to make this a sausage, egg and cheese casserole, but cooked bacon and ham are both viable options.
+- Meat – I used breakfast sausage to make this a sausage, egg and cheese casserole, but bacon (my baked bacon or air fryer bacon are easy options to cook it, ham, or even chorizo work great.
 You’ll need to pre-cook your meat, whichever meat you choose.

-- Veggies – Vegetables are 100% optional, but I’m a huge fan of including veggies whenever possible.
-I used broccoli, but you could use bell peppers (roasted red bell peppers are delicious!), asparagus, onions, spinach, celery, or any keto veggie you prefer.
-You can even use leftover roasted broccoli and cauliflower here.
+- Veggies – Vegetables are optional, but I’m a huge fan of including them.
+I used broccoli, but you could use bell peppers (roasted red bell peppers are delicious!), asparagus, onions, spinach, celery, a mix of broccoli and cauliflower, or any other keto veggie you like.

-- Heavy Cream – Scrambling the eggs and whipping cream together makes light and airy eggs that are also rich and savory, but any keto milk will work.
-If your low carb breakfast casserole needs to fit paleo standards, simple use coconut cream instead (and skip the cheese).
+- Heavy Cream – This makes the eggs more fluffy and rich.
+Any keto milk will work.
+If you want your low carb breakfast casserole dairy free, use full-fat coconut milk instead (and skip the cheese), or use lighter almond milk.

-- Saute garlic.
-In a greased large skillet over medium-high heat, cook minced garlic until fragrant.
+- Saute the garlic.
+In a greased large skillet over medium-high heat, cook the minced garlic until fragrant.

-- Assemble.
-Grease a glass or ceramic casserole dish.
+- Assemble the casserole.
+Grease a large casserole dish.
+(The one I use is sturdy and beautiful — available at Amazon or Target.)
 Arrange the cooked sausage and veggies evenly at the bottom.
-Pour the egg mixture over the sausage and vegetables.
-Sprinkle more shredded cheddar cheese on top.
+Pour the egg mixture on top, then sprinkle with more cheese.

 - 1 pound cooked meat